JavaScript

 : optimzing code before executing it within the virtual machine → During the hoisting process all

-variables get declared in the beginning of every function without being initialized .Therefore accessing / reading an previously un-initialized variable with
+varvariables get declared in the beginning of every function without being initialized .Therefore accessing / reading an previously un-initialized variable with varwon´t cause an issue and is accessible everywhere within the function. → This makes code prone to error.

 - const identifiers cannot change → improves memory efficiency.
 Useful for objects and functions that shouldn´t change.